DeltaDeno: Zero-Shot Anomaly Generation via Delta-Denoising Attribution: Method

 \emph{(ii) Context Alignment for non-anomaly tokens.} For the remaining $Z'$ non-anomaly tokens in the anomaly prompt, we compute their mean embedding as a context centroid and encourage each token to stay close to it:

 This simple MSE regularization stabilizes the shared context and prevents semantic drift among non-anomaly tokens.
 We jointly optimize the two objectives as

 and update the anomaly prompt embedding as

-where $\alpha_t$ is the step size and $\eta$ balances the two objectives.
+where $\eta\,$ is the step size.
 This training-free refinement runs for a few iterations with a fixed step size, ensuring that semantic changes remain localized to the anomaly token while other tokens retain the original context.

 \textbf{Spatially-biased cross-attention.} We use a two-stage spatial prior for attention.
 During the early denoising stage, a coarse foreground mask $M_{\mathrm{fg}}$ (from SAM~\cite{sam}) activates plausible surface regions.
 During the late denoising stage, we switch to the $M_{\mathrm{mid}}$ from Sec.~\ref{subsec:delta_localization} to focus the defect area.
 At each step, we inject the mask $M$ into the cross-attention logits for the anomaly token only: